emmettna/emmettna.github.io/docs/architecture/crud-vs-eventsourcing.md

 title: CRUD vs EventSourcing
 sidebar_label: Crud vs EventSourcing
 ---
+## Reasons why we need to compare
+When it comes to Software Architecture, there are many good practices in certain situations.
+We try to find the best fit architecture in our services.
+But since program evolves often time, designs must be changed by businuss needs.
+I wish there is one divine architecture covers all(the Lord Of the Architectures, one architecture to rule them all..).
+But that doesn't exist as we all know it.
+This is why we need to compare designs and patterns.
+CRUD is the most beloved Architecture for the reasons and here is Event Sourcing I brought to argue now.

 ## First hand, What are CRUD and Event Sourcing?

 Let's start with something we are familiar with first.

+### CRUD

 CRUD stands for Create, Read, Update and Delete.
 And it's a pattern  that we use very common.
 Back in the primitive days, I guess we didn't really do anything special complicated with backend server.
 All it needed to do was storing data then get it back.
 For example like boards, galleries and comments.
 Your program just needed to save the data, load the data, update the data and delete the data.
 Pretty straight forward.

-All it needed simply CRUD.
+All it needed was simply CRUD.

+### Event Sourcing

 On the other hand, Services like Bank Account, it can't just CRUD.
-Let's say that your bank updated wrong amount of money in your account  by mistake like -1000 bucks.
+Let's say that your bank updated wrong amount of money in your account  by mistake like -1000 dollar.
 Then guess what?
-There's no trail that you can prove your money is stolen !
+There's no trail that you can prove your money is stolen!
+This is when you need Event Sourcing

 > Oh why not leave a trail in every update call in a different table?